dirkgroenen/SVGMagic/README.md

     // New options
     remoteServerUri:        'http://svgmagic.bitlabs.nl/converter.php', // Uri of the (remote) API script
     remoteRequestType:      'POST', // Request type for the API call
-    remoteDataType:         'json', // Data type for the API call });
+    remoteDataType:         'jsonp', // Data type for the API call });
 ```